The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 (b) the amount is incurred wholly, exclusively and necessarily in the performance of the duties of the employment”

-The practitioner must be necessarily obliged to incur the expense in his role as an employee.
+The practitioner must be necessarily obliged to incur the expense in their role as an employee.
 This test does not differ from any other employment, so the treatment of doctors and dentists as regards employment expenses is no different than to any employee.